 LBC GEMS exists to empower, educate and equip moms as they encourage each other to cultivate excellence as wives, mothers, and members of our community.
 Listen to speakers on relevant topics, be encouraged and strengthened by other moms experiencing the same things you are, as well as from experienced moms offering advice, comfort and prayer.

-Our women love to celebrate the joys of new beginnings.
-Watch weekly announcements in the e-bulletin for the latest showers.
-EVERYONE is welcome to come and be an encouragement!
+We love to celebrate the joy of new beginnings!
+Watch the e-bulletin or Facebook for announcements.
+Everyone is welcome to be an encouragement!

 We call our ministry to seniors the “Boomers Plus Ministry,” comprised of an active retired & semi-retired senior age group of people who meet on the 3rd Thursday of every month (except November) for fellowship and support.
 We have a variety of luncheon programs and day trips within the local area.
 Our Christmas luncheon is usually scheduled early in December with a special speaker and is held at a local restaurant.
 We seek to meet annually with the youth of the church to establish relationships and support them with prayer.
 We invite all retired & semi-retired friends and members of the church to be a part of our time together.